brootaylor/personal-dev-framework/README.md

 ### http-server

-[http-server](https://www.npmjs.com/package/http-server)is a simple, zero-configuration command-line http server.
+[http-server](https://www.npmjs.com/package/http-server) is a simple, zero-configuration command-line http server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.

 * Install globally - "npm install http-server -g"
 * Command line to directory path and run - "http-server"